New & Exciting at TUC

 News items updated

 Photobiomodulation is coming to TUC.
 The newest therapy for pelvic floor pain will soon be offered at The Urogynecology Center.
 The anticipated target date is May 2019.
-We will be involved in a multicenter trial using this new therapy for chronic myofascial pain.
+We will be the first office involved in a multi-center trial using this new therapy for chronic myofascial pain.
 This is extremely exciting and will likely change how we manage chronic pelvic pain.

 - Dr. B. did a round table discussion “meet the experts“ at the 2015 annual AUGS meeting on the management of mesh complications.